 The best exercise for PFPS is NOT the clamshell, Napier points out.
 (The clamshell is the exercise done lying on your side with your feet together and knees bent, opening and closing your knees.)
 Why?
 Three reasons: the load is very low, the action is not something that happens during running, and it’s not weight-bearing.

 What’s needed is a single leg position, such as single-leg squats, using a mirror to make sure your knee stays straight and your hips are not dropping or turning in.
-An even better one is to stand on one leg on a step and hop down onto the ground, then step back up using both feet.
+An even better one is to stand on one leg on a step and hop down onto the ground, then step back up (with the other foot first).
 In this exercise the glutes are in a weight-bearing position and your foot is in contact with the ground, as it is when your knee hurts during running.
 When you land, bend your knee only as much as you normally would during running, i.e. not more than about 45 degrees.

 When you can do three or four sets of eight to ten reps, try adding weight by holding an eight or ten pound dumbbell or kettlebell.
 Napier recommends increasing the weight before increasing reps.